xiaoxi-s/xiaoxi-s.github.io/index.md

 ## Result

-  In this section, we would provide the results of the preprocessing, evaluation of both the JPG and EXR model, and rendering examples.
+  In this section, we would provide the results of the evaluation of both the JPG and EXR model, and rendering examples.

-### Labeler

-????

 ### Accuracy of the JPG Model